by Matt Paulson

 Many scholars have speculated on the origin of the Jewish faith, the first monotheistic world religion.
 Where did the Jewish faith come from?
-Secular historians Ian Shaw and Paul Nicholson say, the cultural and ethnic origin of the Israelites are difficult because the archaeological and Biblical evidence have not been reconciled.
+Secular historians, Ian Shaw and Paul Nicholson, say that the cultural and ethnic origin of the Israelites are difficult because the archaeological and Biblical evidence have not been reconciled.
 They say about the accounts, “The story of the enslavement of the Israelites in Egypt and the Exodus to Canaan described in Genesis and Exodus of the Jewish scriptures has no relationship with any known history.
-Biblical ‘scholars’ cannot bring themselves to accept this simple fact," (Ian Shaw and Paul Nicholson, in The British Museum Dictionary of Ancient Egypt).
+Biblical ‘scholars’ cannot bring themselves to accept this simple fact," (Ian Shaw and Paul Nicholson in The British Museum Dictionary of Ancient Egypt).

 Jews From Canaanites?